layoutBox/PinLayout/README.md

 * **`margin(:CGFloat)`** / **`margin(: Percent)`**
 Apply the value to all margins (top, left, bottom, right), in pixels or in percentage of its superview's width/height.
 * **`margin(:UIEdgeInsets)`**
 Set all margins using an UIEdgeInsets.
-This method is particularly useful to set all margins using iOS 11 with `UIView.safeAreaInsets` or [`UIView.pin.safeArea`](#safeAreaInsets).
+This method is particularly useful to set all margins using [safeArea, readable and layout margins](#safeAreaInsets).
 * **`margin(_ insets: NSDirectionalEdgeInsets) `**
 Set all margins using an NSDirectionalEdgeInsets.
 This method is useful to set all margins using iOS 11 `UIView. directionalLayoutMargins` when layouting a view supporting RTL/LTR languages.
 * **`margin(_ vertical: CGFloat, _ horizontal: CGFloat)`**